 Before I get into how Whitney put a huge, corny grin on my face last night…

-Admittedly, when tickets went on sale for the month of music ($15+ fees for every show, are you kidding???), I got a head rush typing in credit card information while texting friends coordinating who was going to spend a ton of weekday nights out with me.
+Admittedly, when tickets went on sale for the month of music ($15+ fees for every show, are you kidding?!), I got a head rush typing in credit card information while texting friends coordinating who also was going to spend a ton of weekday nights out.
 My bank account weeps, but I tell myself this is better than a cocaine addiction.

 Anyways, Whitney.
 1. Please listen.
 2. Please listen in a good mood.
 3. Please listen in a sad mood.
 It doesn’t matter because their collective of extremely talented instrumentalists come together to produce a sound no genre-snob knows how to classify, smoothly charming ears and warming hearts of indie lovers and hip-hop heads alike.